aa-crypto-ai/basic-chatbot/README.md

 # Introduction

 This is a simple chatbot with model selection for users with OpenRouter API access.
-Model selection interface will be done soon.
-Currently it is hardcoded to be ChatGPT 4o mini.

 # Usage